 The key is, DO NOT push the bike beyond its limit in case you are stuck rather use your physical power to get it out.
 In the end, all that matters is the grit and determination of the rider riding the bike.

 4. Myth: Ladakh trip can only be done if I have an SUV car

 Similar to low powered bike, people do have apprehensions for small or low GC cars for making a Ladakh trip.

-Fact: Well, yes, you will indeed face few tough challenges on the route with small cars.
+Fact: Well, yes, you will indeed face a few tough challenges on the route with small cars.
 The hatchback/sedan will increase the level of every challenge even further, a sedan is the worst candidate with its boot hanging behind.
-But, you can go from Srinagar route as it will help you feel comfortable with the driving, provide more acclimatization and then once you have done the local Leh-Ladakh, then come back via Manali side.
+But, you can go from Srinagar route as it will help you feel comfortable with the driving, provide more acclimatization and then once you have done the local Leh Ladakh, then come back via Manali side.

-Secondly, since you are in hatch/sedan, then you need to drive with extra care as well.
+Secondly, since you are in a hatch/sedan, then you need to drive with extra care as well.
 There will be some sections on the Manali – Leh highway in which you might need to sacrifice some scratches on the underbelly.
-Just make sure you do not bump the engine sump (know it before where it is placed in your car).
+Just make sure you do not bump the engine sump (know it before where it is present in your car).
 You need to protect it all around the trip.

 Thirdly, whenever in doubt do not rush into the section rather park aside and feel the section with your foot, see how other vehicles are crossing it and make a planned route in your mind to cross that section.
 At the very least you should carry some important essential things for a self-drive trip to Ladakh

 5. Myth: Ladakh has banned self-drive cars, taxi mafia is creating a nuisance and beating everyone